bibliotechy/pycdm-sitemap/README.md

 * `cd pycdm`
 * `git checkout master`

-You also need to update at least one, variable in build.py.
-The `baseurl` variable is required so the script can point at the appropriate server.
+then

+* `cd /path/to/contentdm6/Website/public_html/`
+* `mkdir sitemap`

 Usage
 -----------------

 * `cd /path/to/pycdm-sitemap`
-* `python ./build.py`
+* `./build.py "http://base.url.contentdm.server" --filpath /path/to/contentdm6/Website/public_html/sitemap/`
-This will output all of the collection sitemaps and the overall sitemap.xml
+This will output all of the collection sitemaps and the overall sitemap.xml into you sitemap directory.

-Then copy the output xml files to /path/to/contentdm6/Website/public_html/sitemap directory.
+I set mine up a cron job to run this nightly so I always have fresh sitemap.

 What Next
 ----------------